RWS/studio-api-docs/apiconcepts/filetypesupport/outputting_all_comments.md

     xmlUnit.AppendChild(commentElement);
 }
 ```
-***

-Putting it All Together
+## Putting It All Together
---

-The complete and finished writer class should now look as shown below:
+Your complete and finished writer class now includes all required functionality:
 # [C#](#tab/tabid-8)
 ```cs
 using System;